osisoft/PI-Adapter/V1/Configuration/Buffering configuration.md

 # Buffering configuration

-You can configure buffering for data egressed from the adapter to endpoints through the buffering configuration parameters in the system configuration.
+OSIsoft adapters can be configured to buffer data egressed from the adapter to endpoints.
+Buffering is configured through the buffering configuration parameters in the system configuration.

 **Note:** OSIsoft recommends that you do not modify the default buffering location unless necessary.
 The changes to the buffering configuration parameters take effect only during adapter service startup.